Week A

 The Department for Education Digital Technology National Strategy document is available to view/download below.

-The Education Endowment Foundation [EEF] guidance report 'Using Digital Technology to Improve Learning' (2019) identifies that technology can be used to improve the quality of explanations and modelling (the foundations of effective teaching) and provide opportunities to highlight how experts think as well as what they do; is has the potential to increase the quality and quantity of practise that students undertake both inside and outside the classroom; it has the potential to improve assessment and feedback, which are crucial elements of teaching, potentially increasing the accuracy of assessment and speed at which assessment information is collected to then inform interventions and support.
+The Education Endowment Foundation [EEF] guidance report 'Using Digital Technology to Improve Learning' (2019) identifies that technology can be used to improve the quality of explanations and modelling - the foundations of effective teaching - and provide opportunities to highlight how experts think as well as what they do;.
+It has the potential to increase the quality and quantity of practise that students undertake both inside and outside the classroom; it has the potential to improve assessment and feedback, which are crucial elements of teaching, potentially increasing the accuracy of assessment and the speed at which assessment information is collected to then inform interventions and support.

-Microsoft in a report about 'The power of 1:1 learning' (2022) described the gains students can make using their own laptop - 'With greater access to educational technology comes better graders, greater self-confidence and a boost to overall wellbeing.
-With students more engaged, they are more likely to succeed and progress... a 1:1 learning programme means more freedom to learn on their own terns, in their own way, with all the support they need.'
+'With greater access to educational technology comes better graders, greater self-confidence and a boost to overall wellbeing.
+With students more engaged, they are more likely to succeed and progress... a 1:1 learning programme means more freedom to learn on their own terms, in their own way, with all the support they need.'

 Significance of technology in the local employment market: